How Washington Business Taxes Work

 You pay sales tax to buy a desk for your office, and then you’ll pay business personal property tax EVERY year you own it.
 And if you don’t pay the tax???
 They will come and seize your desk.
 Isn’t there just something wrong about business personal property tax?

 You will be taxed on your current market value of all your assets you use for business.
 The funny thing about business personal property tax is that the codes are written that they can change the rate each year.
-So let's say you have a $50,000 Kenworth dump truck, but they are going at auctions for $15,000 right now because of the economy.
-You can claim $15,000 as the value, but if you paid a 1% tax rate last year, and the County doesn't have enough money, they are just going to raise the tax rate to cover the gap.
+So let’s say you have a $50,000 commercial saw to make lumber with, but they are going at auctions for $15,000 right now because of the economy.
+You can claim $15,000 as the value, but if you paid a 1% tax rate last year, and the county doesn’t have enough money, they are just going to raise the tax rate to cover the gap.
 People see this all the time with their home property taxes.
-The value went down over the last couple years, but their taxes didn't!
+The value went down over the last couple years, but their taxes didn’t!

 If you’d like us to help you start your business in Washington, we would love to help you out.
 It’s all we do, and we try to do it better than any other National incorporation site you’ll find.
 Plus we actually live here, pay taxes here, and work here, so we might actually know what we’re talking about.